gitcat-404/RSLayout-DiT/README.md

 ## Acknowledgement

-This project builds on the open-source remote-sensing generation ecosystem, including RS-FLUX, DIOR-RSVG, DOTA, and CC-Diff.
+This project builds on the open-source remote-sensing generation ecosystem, including RS-FLUX, DIOR-RSVG, DOTA, EasyControl and CC-Diff.